SAP/devops-docker-node-browsers/README.md

 docker pull ppiper/node-browsers
 ```

-The default tag `latest` contains node 10 compatibility reasons with approuter, it is which is a Maintenance LTS and will be end of life after 2021-04-30.
+The default tag `latest` contains node 10 for compatibility reasons with approuter, which is a Maintenance LTS and will be end of life after 2021-04-30.

 For node-12 or node-14, use the tag `12-buster` or `14-buster`: